 Why does it matter?
 The eyes, nose and mouth are portals for infection.

-What's more, beyond touch, COVID-19 and other respiratory viruses may spread via droplet transmission and potentially airborne transmission when the T-zone is unprotected.
+What's more, beyond touch, respiratory viruses may spread via droplet transmission and potentially airborne transmission when the T-zone is unprotected.

 It can feel impossible to make sure children maintain the social distancing and hand washing practices throughout the day.
 Help keep your children safe with our non-toxic, non-rinse solution that supports the skin for 4-6 hours.

 Hand and Facial Hygiene is Critical During Cold and Flu Seasons